 The WGI Color Guard World Championships is the premier showcase for winter color guard.
 The event is produced by WGI Sport of the Arts

-which also produces the WGI Percussion World Championships
+which also produces the WGI Percussion and Winds World Championships

-participants over two weekends, including nearly 300 color guards and 200 percussion ensembles from 40 states and 5 countries.
+participants over two weekends, including more than 300 color guards and 200 percussion ensembles from 40 states and 5 countries.

 The color guard contest features preliminary rounds in six classes of competition, providing opportunities for units at all levels of